tmpfs/prism/README.md

 registry.addFonts(Fonts)
 registry.addStyleSheet(StyleSheet)

-// Use this registry for styled components Prism.configure(registry)
+// Use this registry for styled components and
+// enable the extended properties (padding, margin etc) Prism.configure(registry, {extendedProperties: true})

 // Initialize your application
 ```